wso2/performance-common/README.md

 The `create-template.py` script can create AWS CloudFormation template based on a `Jinja2` template.
 The `common_perf_test_cfn.yaml` file is a common `Jinja2` template, which has necessary configurations to create a performance test environment on AWS.

-You can extend `cloudformation-common.sh` to run standard server performance tests.
+You should extend `cloudformation-common.sh` to run standard server performance tests.
 By extending, you can will get all the functionality of creating the AWS stack, run the tests, delete stack and summarize results.
 You can even run several stacks to run performance tests parallely.

 The `cloudformation-common.sh` script is not directly executable, but it supports following options.